Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 When they connect again, they may use the rogue AP instead, and the attacker has a man-in-the-middle attack giving access to all the victim's traffic.
 It is often used in places offering a public Wi-fi (cafés, airports...).

+#### Karma attack

+A karma attack is a variant of the evil-twin attack.
+It exploits the behavior of a wireless client trying to connect to its preferred network list.
+The client beacons to determine if its preferred networks are within range, including the preferred network SSID.
+In a karma attack, the attacker's machine receives this beacon and dynamically sets up a Wi-fi with this SSID.

 #### Bluetooth Attacks